LinhTrucVo/esp-idf_arduino_hello_world/README.md

 2. Change the target from esp32 to esp32c3
 3. Enable USB CDC to Serial communication via USB on esp32c3
 4. Configure the esp32c3 built-in JTAG for flashing and debugging
-5. Add .devcontainer\select_image_build_mode.sh to quickly select the way to build using Docker
+5. Add .devcontainer\select_image_build_option.sh file to quickly select the way to build using Docker

 This video show the progress of creating this project:<br>
 https://www.youtube.com/watch?v=Zp-bnV0JAf8